equs-python/__equs__.Python/day-3-community-day/openfermion/README.md

 ```

 And then you will find the ipython notebook in the `day-3-community-day` directory in the workshop git repository.
 Simply run `jupyter-notebook` to access it.

+If you can't find the notebook, don't forget to `git pull` to update your local copy of the repository.